65156/infra-mc-vpn-aws_to_gcp-jhdo10/README.md

 # Variables

-   * Name Construction Variables
+   ## Name Construction Variables
-    environment and region_shortname are used in the construction of services in both aws and gcp example include"
+    Variables are used in the construction of names for services in both aws and gcp, these include the environment (in the case of gcp) and the region shortname (a short abbreviation or code for the region).

+    ### Variable Inputs
+    * environment
+    * region_shortname

     AWS
     Customer Gateway: